-- liquidity in an amount which shall exceed the greater of (i) \$5 million and (ii) to the extent we have incurred certain permitted debt, the minimum cash balance, if any, required of the Company by the creditors of such permitted debt; and - annual minimum product revenue from YUTIQ and DEXYCU: (i) for the twelve-month period beginning on January 1, 2020 and ending on December 31, 2020, of at least \$45 million, (ii) for the twelve-month period beginning on January 1, 2021 and ending on December 31, 2021, of at least \$80 million and (iii) for the twelve-month period beginning on January 1, 2022 and ending on December 31, 2022, of at least \$90 million.
+- liquidity in an amount which shall exceed the greater of (i) \$5 million and (ii) to the extent we have incurred certain permitted debt, the minimum cash balance, if any, required of the Company by the creditors of such permitted debt; and - annual minimum product revenue from YUTIQ and DEXYCU: (i) for the twelve-month period beginning on January 1, 2021 and ending on December 31, 2021, of at least \$45 million and (ii) for the twelve-month period beginning on January 1, 2022 and ending on December 31, 2022, of at least \$90 million.

+On October 8, 2020, we entered into a Waiver to the CRG Loan Agreement (the "Waiver") pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of DEXYCU and YUTIQ for the twelve-month period ended December 31, 2020 and reduced the revenue covenant for the twelve month period ending December 31, 2021 from \$80 million to \$45 million.
 On November 19, 2019, we entered into a Waiver to the CRG Loan Agreement (the "Waiver") pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of DEXYCU and YUTIQ for the twelve-month period ended December 31, 2019.
-Due to the Pandemic, we do not expect to meet the financial covenants associated with our revenue derived from sales of DEXYCU and YUTIQ for the twelve-month period ending December 31, 2020.
-We are in discussions with CRG about this covenant.
 If we do not maintain compliance with all of the continuing covenants and other terms and conditions of the CRG Loan or secure a waiver for any non-compliance, then the Lenders may choose to declare an event of default and require that we immediately repay all amounts outstanding, plus penalties and interest, including an exit fee and any prepayment fees, and foreclose on the collateral granted to them to secure such indebtedness.
 Such repayment would have a material adverse effect on our business and financial condition.